Fuji-Q Highland 富士急ハイランド

 Located in southeastern Yamanashi near the border of Shizuoka, the park is a short walk from Fujikyu Highland Station.

-Express trains run from JR Shinjuku Station to JR Otsuki Station on the JR Chuo Line (about an hour).
+Express trains run from Shinjuku Station to Otsuki Station on the JR Chuo Line (about an hour).
 Change to the Fuji Kyuko Line for Fujikyu Highland Station (JR Rail Pass not accepted).

 Buses run to Fuji-Q Highland from Shinjuku Expressway Bus Terminal in just under two hours.
 Buses also depart from Tokyo Station and Yokohama Station.